Human papillomavirus

 HPV 16, 18

-The test is designed for detection of human papillomaviruses of high oncogenic risk (HPV 16, HPV 18) in human biological material by real-time PCR.
+The test is designed for the detection of human papillomaviruses of high oncogenic risk (HPV 16, HPV 18) in human biological material by real-time PCR.

 Learn more